 A Virtual Vegan says

-I haven't actually tried it for waffles but usually pancakes work when waffled so it should be fine.
-This gingerbread waffle recipe is worth trying too if you like gingerbread.
-They are so good! https://avirtualvegan.com/gingerbread-waffles/ .
+I haven't actually tried it for waffles but usually pancakes work when waffled so I think it should be fine.

-can you make these without chia seeds.. they make me ill.??
+can you make these without flour.
+It makes me ill.??

 Mac says